micropython/micropython/docs/library/machine.rst

      return `machine.DEEPSLEEP` and this can be used to distinguish a deepsleep wake from other resets.

+   *nrf port:*

+   * The *time_ms* argument to `deepsleep` is ignored, the sleep is always indefinite. nRF microcontrollers are incapable of waking on a timer as all clocks are off in the deep sleep state.

 .. function:: wake_reason()

    Get the wake reason.
 See :ref:`constants <machine_constants>` for the possible return values.